StopfMich/FortressCraft-Evolved-Docker-Server-2024/README.md

 cd FortressCraft-Evolved-Docker-Server
 ```

-Change the folling files to your needs:
+Change the following files to your needs:
 ```bash
 docker-compose.yml
 files/firstrun.ini